BumblebeeBat/FlyingFox/README.md

 Donations: 1GbpRPE83Vjg73KFvTVZ4EnS2qNkiLY5TT

 This is a proof of stake blockchain written in elixir.
-It is not yet complete.
+The goal of this project is a simple smart-contracting blockchain.
+FlyingFox lets you write your contract in any language, including  codius, EVM, and English

 you need to install elixir to run this code http://elixir-lang.org/install.html